Bedford Purlieus National Nature Reserve: Roman industry and woodland

 It is thought the area has been woodland at least since Roman times, and very probably for much longer than that, possibly dating to the original woodland growth after the last ice age.
-However it was not left undisturbed by the Romans.
+Its first certain use was by the Romans.

 There are many archaeological features visible within the woods, including medieval wood banks, small quarry pits, signs of Roman industrial use and a Roman dwelling place.
 The first archaeological excavations were carried out by Edmund Tyrell Artis (1789–1847), the Steward of the nearby FitzWilliam estate, in the first half of the 19th century.
 He suggested a Roman villa site, and the presence of iron working and furnaces within the wood, and in 1965 the Peterborough Museum Society found and excavated furnaces within the woods.
 Little was then investigated until the 2011 series of archaeological television programme Time Team, which included a LIDAR survey and an archaeological dig within these woods.
 They confirmed that iron extraction from pits within the woodland, Roman iron smelting sites, and other evidence of Roman industry implied an industrial centre that was significant for Roman British iron supplies.
 A Roman bath-house, with surviving painted wall plaster may indicate an overseer's residence.

 Could the woodland have survived this level of industrial use?
 The two resources that the Romans needed were ironstone and fuel.
 With both available on one site, this would make it an attractive location, but to ensure continuity of fuel supply, it would seem most likely that they encouraged re-growth through a coppice-style system.
 That would mean that there was continuity of woodland trees and habitats throughout and after the Roman period, and possibly since the ice receded.